Understanding Inferential Statistics Using Correlation Example

 populationSize <- 10000 # Simulate vertical jump and squat estiamtes in population randomError = 8 populationSquatKG <- rnorm(populationSize, mean = 150, sd = 10) populationVerticalJumpCM <- populationSquatKG * 0.45 - 20 + rnorm(populationSize, mean = 0, sd = randomError) # Graph the populations and scatter par(mfrow = c(1, 3)) hist(populationSquatKG, 30, col = "blue", xlab = "kg", main = "Squat 1RM in kg") hist(populationVerticalJumpCM, 30, col = "yellow", xlab = "cm", main = "Vertical Jump Height in cm") plot(populationSquatKG, populationVerticalJumpCM, col = "grey", main = "Scatterplot between Squat \nand Vertical Jump", xlab = "Squat 1RM in kg", ylab = "Vertical Jump Height in cm") # Add Text (r=) on the graph text(min(populationSquatKG) * 1.1, max(populationVerticalJumpCM) * 0.9, paste("r=", as.character(round(cor(populationSquatKG, populationVerticalJumpCM), 2)), sep = ""), cex = 1.5)

 In the population above r=0.49 between vertical jump and squat.
-Let's see what happens with correlation when we modify the random error parameter.
+Let's see what happens with correlation when we modify the random error parametemodify the random error parameter.